-Emergency response system for road traffic injuries using a short code hotline number, 24/7 call center, and local volunteer first responders who are trained in basic trauma first aid and provided with necessary medical equipment.
+Emergency response system for traffic injury victims using a hotline number and 24/7 call center with local volunteer first responders trained in basic trauma first aid, provided with essential medical supplies, and dispatched by SMS messaging.

-Before beginning operations we hold multiple meetings with local community members and leaders to create strong relationships and recruit potential volunteers.
-All volunteers receive training on basic trauma first aid, in small groups, from a Bangladeshi physician-trainer, focusing on life saving skills that are easy to teach, learn, and perform.
-Successful graduates are registered to serv...SEE ALL
+Prior to beginning operations we hold multiple meetings with local community members and leaders to create strong relationships and recruit potential volunteers.
+All volunteers receive training on basic trauma first aid in small groups from a Bangladeshi physician-trainer, focusing on life-saving skills that are easy to teach, learn, and perform.
+Successful graduates are registered to serve as ...SEE ALL

-Before beginning operations we hold multiple meetings with local community members and leaders to create strong relationships and recruit potential volunteers.
-All volunteers receive training on basic trauma first aid, in small groups, from a Bangladeshi physician-trainer, focusing on life saving skills that are easy to teach, learn, and perform.
+Prior to beginning operations we hold multiple meetings with local community members and leaders to create strong relationships and recruit potential volunteers.
+All volunteers receive training on basic trauma first aid in small groups from a Bangladeshi physician-trainer, focusing on life-saving skills that are easy to teach, learn, and perform.
 Successful graduates are registered to serve as TraumaLink Volunteer First Responders and undergo retraining every 6-12 months.
-They are supervised by paid TraumaLink field staff who provide local support and quality control.
+They are supervised by paid field staff who provide local support and quality control.

-We have a dedicated emergency hotline number that provides access to our 24/7 call center.
-Operators first collect information on the incident location and number of injured patients.
-Using this information, our custom designed software automatically dispatches volunteers by SMS message, prioritized by their proximity to the crash scene.
-First aid supplies are stored in easily accessible locations to provide 24 hour a day availability.
-After patients have been treated at the crash scene, operators provide guidance on the nearest appropriate medical facility based on each patient’s location and the severity of their injuries.
-When all victims have been transported from the scene, the operator follows up by phone with the first responders to collect additional demographic and operational information related to the call.
+We have a dedicated emergency hotline number that provides 24/7 access to our call center, where operators first collect information on the incident location and number of injured patients.
+Our custom designed software then automatically dispatches volunteers by SMS messaging, prioritized by their proximity to the crash scene.
+First aid supplies are stored in easily accessible locations to provide round the clock availability.
+After patients have been treated at the crash scene, operators provide guidance on the nearest appropriate medical facility based on their location and injury severity.
+When all victims have been transported from the scene, the operator follows up by phone with the first responders to collect additional demographic and operational information related to the incident.

 Stage 5: Scaling

-Following our successful pilot, we have expanded our operations up to a total of 115 km on 3 major highways.
-We are continuing to grow our service in Bangladesh and are now exploring partnerships to expand the model to other developing nations.
+Since our inception, we have expanded our operations up to a total of 150 km on 3 major highways.
+We are continuing to grow our service in Bangladesh and exploring partnerships to expand the model to other developing nations.

 Registered in Bangladeshin Bangladesh